GeoTecINIT/WearOSSensors/README.md

 }
 ```

-Finally, here is a sample on how to setup a your activity for requesting permissions:
+Finally, here is a sample on how to setup your activity for requesting permissions:
 ```java
 public class MainActivity extends Activity {
     protected void onCreate(Bundle savedInstanceState) {